Asteroti/Asteroti/README.md

 - 👋 Hi, I’m @Asteroti
 - 👀 I’m interested in human learning, perception of the self and art.
-Unfortunately.
 - 🌱 Experiencing and learning about the human condition, one day at a time.

 Thanks for _reading me_ and let me know if there's anything I can help you with.